How to Use Trekking Poles ? is the first question every hiker has in mind after they buy their first hiking poles.

 - Now set the walking rhythm by taking alternatives or opposites forward at one time.
 This means if you step your right leg forward then move the left trekking pole with it to set the balance and rhythm. lift the single trekking up the surface at a time, which always be your behind pole every time.

 - When you are walking on a flat trail, you have to create a forward angle with a trekking pole to get the push to move forward.
-To create the angle keep the grip or upper part of the trekking pole away from your body and the tip at the end should be directing towards your body.
+To create the angle keep the grip or upper part of the trekking pole away from your body and the tip at the end should be directed towards your body.

 How to Use Trekking Poles for Uphill